fstamour/non-trivial-benchmarks/README.md

 ## Running the benchmark

-If the dependancies where installed correctly you can run the benchmarks by running `make` in the root directory.
+If the dependencies were installed correctly you can run the benchmarks by running `make` in the root directory.